Geography of Myanmar: Rivers

 In the east the Salween and the Sittaung River run along the western side of the Shan Hills and the northern end of the Dawna Range.
 The Salween begins in China, where it is called the Nu River 怒江 (Nù Jiāng), and runs south through 17 degrees of latitude through the Shan Plateau.
-The Salween runs is called the angry river in Mandarin due to its fast running waters snaking through mountainous terrain for almost the entirety of its 1,491-mile (2,400 km) long length.
+The Salween runs is called the angry river in Mandarin due to its fast running waters snaking through mountainous terrain for almost the entirety of its 1491 mi length.

 In the narrow southeastern part of Burma, the Ye, Heinze, Dawei (Tavoy), Great Tenasserim (Tanintharyi) and the Lenya rivers are relatively short and flow into the Andaman Sea.
 Further south the Kraburi River forms the southern border between Thailand and Burma.